leadond/onboarding-saas/OnboardKit_Flagship_Enhancement_Plan.md

 5. **Maintain Technical Debt Management:** Allocate 20% development capacity to refactoring and optimization

-The combination of OnboardKit's solid technical foundation with this comprehensive enhancement strategy positions the platform to become the definitive leader in client onboarding solutions, capturing significant market share and establishing sustainable competitive advantages.
+The combination of Onboard Hero's solid technical foundation with this comprehensive enhancement strategy positions the platform to become the definitive leader in client onboarding solutions, capturing significant market share and establishing sustainable competitive advantages.

 ---